KatiuscaQ/Myers_Briggs_Type_Indicator/README.md

 •	Ha = Someone’s personality cannot be determined by their tweets.

-The goal is to build a machine learning algorithm that attempt to determine someone’s personality in base of their tweets.
+The goal is to build a machine learning algorithm that attempts to determine someone’s personality based on their tweets.

 ## Database